ebkr/r2modmanPlus/README.md

     - Installing to the Risk of Rain 2 folder will cause problems.
 DO NOT DO THIS.
 It's an application, not a mod.

 ## Latest Updates
+### 3.0.20
+- Custom parameters can now be passed in to the game.
+- Directory setting now checks for specific executables.
+- Other small fixes

 ### 3.0.19
 - Fixed a bug where the installed search bar wasn't working